-Kona crab trips and landings in 2023 were above their corresponding short-term averages as the fishery continues to rebound following all-time low activity in 2016 (Table 29).
-All four parameters in 2023 however were below their long-term average values, a reflection of the overall decline of the fishery.
+Kona crab licenses, trips and landings in 2024 were all above their corresponding short-term averages as the fishery continues to rebound following all-time low activity in 2016 (Table 29).
+The increase was also likely influenced by some degree of renewed interest in the fishery caused by the repeal of the no-take of females.
+All four parameters in 2024 however were below their long-term average values, a reflection of the overall decline of the fishery.
+It remains unclear if the allowed take of female will cause the fishery to re-grow to previously seen levels.
+Though we have seen some indications of renewed interest, landings will likely not near those of the past unless dedicated highliners emerge.